rubensworks/article-privacy-decentralized/content/use-case.md

     Dave is not able to read the telephone number of Bob or Carol.
     Because Bob's telephone number is readable for friends (*Dave ∉ R3<sub>B</sub>*), but Carol's telephone number is only readable for her friends (*Dave ∉ R2<sub>C</sub>*).

+SABRINA rework the use case so that it aligns with the examples presented later {:.todo}